AeroWidescreen/NFSCHDReflections/README.md

 ## Features
 - ResolutionX : Controls the horizontal resolution of reflections.
 - ResolutionY : Controls the vertical resolution of reflections.
 - HDReflections : Reflection resolution will be increased based on the values set.
+- ImproveReflectionLOD : Increases the level of detail, but may cause objects to disappear.
 - PseudoXbox360Reflections : Fakes the look of Xbox 360 vehicle reflections by making the road textures invisible.
+- ReflectionBlurStrength : Controls the amount of blur used for road reflections.

+## Extra Features
+- TrafficSignFix : Solves an issue where some traffic signs would not reflect any light.
+- HiddenVisualTreatment : Replaces the existing visual treatment with an unused version.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HD Reflections.